filipecalasans/mlp/README.md

 ### MNNIST Example

 I implemented a Neural Network that learns to classify handwritten numbers from the MNIST dataset.
 I used a 3rd-party package to load the MNIST dataset into numpy arrays.
-I use k-fold cross validation as training strategy and the MNIST Test data set to validate the model.
+I used k-fold cross validation as training strategy and the MNIST Test dataset to validate the model.
 You'll find the source code in the file *mnist-test.py*.

 ### TODO